Hal Colebatch: Mitchell Government

 In addition to showing Hughes around Western Australia, Colebatch did the same for several other figures.
 In 1922, he guided Colonel S. F. Newcombe, who was sent by the British Government to investigate settling discharged soldiers there.
 He also guided V. S. Srinivasa Sastri, who was sent to ensure that Indians settled in white British countries were not discriminated against.
 Another task for Colebatch was to negotiate with John Forrest's widow, Margaret Forrest, over a statue of Forrest which the government wanted to erect in Kings Park.
 Lady Forrest wanted for the statue to depict him as a "slim young explorer", but Colebatch convinced her that a statue depicting him as a "mature and portly statesman" would be best.

 From 1921 to 1922, Colebatch was the president of the West Australian Club.
 He was also a life member of the Royal Perth Yacht Club.
 Following the 1921 state election, Colebatch was the only minister in the Legislative Council.
 He was therefore responsible for introducing and handling all bills and other business of the upper house, placing a large workload on him.
 As there was much hinging on him, the house adjourned when he became sick.
 Several of his colleagues thought the burden on him was too much.

 In the 1923 New Year Honours, Colebatch was made a Companion of the Order of St Michael and St George.
 Later that year, his title of "Honourable" was made permanent.
 In early 1923, Mitchell announced that he had chosen Colebatch to be the next Agent-General for Western Australia in London.
 He resigned from the ministry and from parliament on 17 June 1923, and was succeeded by William Carroll.
 Over the seven years he had been a minister, the state's expenditure on education had risen by 73%.
 To show their admiration, senior Education Department officials arranged a special function for Colebatch's departure.
-He had given equal share in The Northam Advertiser to his wife and two sons as a reward for their service in the army.
+He had given equal shares in The Northam Advertiser to his wife and two sons as a reward for their service in the army.
 Harley became editor though Hal continued to write for it.